infobloxopen/docker-infoblox/README.md

-infoblox-ipam
+ipam-driver
 =============

 Docker (libnetwork) driver for IPAM
 -----------------------------------

-infoblox-ipam is a Docker libnetwork driver that interfaces with Infoblox to provide IP Address Management services. libnetwork is the library provided by Docker that allows third-party drivers for container networking.
+ipam-driver is a Docker libnetwork driver that interfaces with Infoblox to provide IP Address Management services. libnetwork is the library provided by Docker that allows third-party drivers for container networking.